MaksymDel/true-detective/README.md

-# True Detective: Challenging Benchmark for Deep Abductive Reasoning in Foundation Models
+# True Detective: A Challenging Benchmark for Deep Abductive Reasoning in Foundation Models
 ## Coming soon